Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Moduli of neutral admissible pairs

 We are particularly interested in the case when $H$ is a closed subgroup of $G$.
-This is motivated by consideration of reduction of stucture group to the motivic Galois group of an admissible pair as in \cref{ss.G-structure-ap}: Let $Y / \Spd\, \breve{\mbb{Q}}_p$ be a a locally spatial diamond, and suppose given a neutral $G$-admissible pair $\mc{G}$ on $Y$.
-Let $y$ be a geometric point of $Y$, and fix a trivialization of the \'{e}tale fiber functor $\omega_{y}\circ \mc{G}$ on $\Rep\, G$ so that we have $\MG(\mc{G}, y) = H \subseteq G$ and a canonical reduction of structure group of $\mc{G}$ to $H$, which we write $\mc{H}$.
-After we choose a $b$-rigidification of $\mc{G}$, this reduction of structure group induces a factorization of the classifying map:
+This is motivated by consideration of reduction of structure group to the motivic Galois group of an admissible pair as in \cref{ss.G-structure-ap}: Let $Y / \Spd\+ \breve{\mbb{Q}}_p$ be a locally spatial diamond, and suppose we are given a neutral $G$-admissible pair $\mc{G}$ on $Y$.
+Let $y$ be a geometric point of $Y$, and fix a trivialization of the \'{e}tale fiber functor $\omega_{y}\circ \mc{G}$ on $\Rep\+ G$.
+This identifies $\MG(\mc{G},y)$ with a closed subgroup of $H\leq G$.
+The canonical (in the sense of \Iref{ss.canonical-G-structure}) reduction of structure group of $\mc{G}$ is then to $H$, and we write the resulting neutral $H$-admissible pair as $\mc{H}$.
+After we choose a $b$-rigidification of $\mc{G}$, the reduction $\mc{H}$ induces a factorization of the classifying map: